trops

 ttags repo_name#1

-Once your work is done, try this::
+Once your work is done, you can save and push the log::

 # Save the log as a markdown table